What can I do to lower my water heating costs?

 The most important thing you can do to ensure you use no more energy than you need to is to understand your heating system.
 This might sound obvious, but to some, they’re far from straight forward to understand.

-Make sure you only heat water when you really need it.
+Make sure you only heat water when you really need it or use timed systems such as Economy 7 or 10 meters.
 Use timed systems properly so they’ll give you hot water and heating when you need it.
 For example, if you’re working or have children at school you may need hot water and heating in the morning and evening – but you might not want it on all day.
 Turn systems down if you’re going to be away for a few days (although be careful of doing switching them off in cold weather when pipes might freeze.)

 Many systems allow you to control how you run your heating and hot water separately, allowing you to keep your house nice and toasty without necessarily producing a hot tank of water that you don’t use.